-As in greater Australia, children can attend a public school, a Catholic private school, an independent school or an international school in Perth.
+As in most of Australia, children can attend a public school, a Catholic private school, an independent school or an international school in Perth.

-Children in Perth tend to start school early, and most attend kindergarten.
-School attendance officially becomes compulsory from age six and remains so until students turn 17.
+Children here tend to start school early, and most attend kindergarten.
+School attendance is compulsory from age five to 16.

 Public schools in Perth

-Any child of age in Perth is eligible to attend a public school, regardless of their parent's visa status.
-However, the parent's visa status is likely to affect the fees associated with doing so.
+Any child is eligible to attend a public school, regardless of their parents' visa status.
+That said, the parent's visa status is likely to affect school fees.

 Generally speaking, foreigners in the country on a permanent visa are entitled to send their children to public schools in Perth tuition-free.
-Those in Australia on a temporary visa may also be entitled to free tuition, but this is dependent on the exact category of visa held.
-Those not on eligible visas will have to pay an annual family tuition fee if they want their child to attend a public school.
+Those in Australia on a temporary visa will likely have to pay an annual tuition fee if they want their child to attend a public school.

-Although expats may choose to apply to send their children to schools outside their local area if they wish, the fact that they are not guaranteed a spot can create a lot of uncertainty.
-This is particularly true of popular schools with good reputations.
-For this reason, parents with a particular school in mind should research school zones thoroughly before deciding where to live – sometimes simply living on the wrong side of the street is enough for a child to be categorised as external to the area.
+Area zoning for schools can be strict and spots may be quickly filled up, particularly in popular schools with good reputations.
+For this reason, parents with a particular school in mind should research school zones thoroughly before deciding where to live – sometimes simply living on a certain side of the street is enough for a child to be categorised as external to the area.

 Private and independent schools in Perth

 Many of the city's private schools are Catholic.
-The Catholic Education Office is the organisation responsible for coordinating the administration, curriculum and policy of these schools.
-Although Catholic students from the local area around the school are given preference, non-Catholic students may be admitted if there is space.
+Catholic Education West Australia is the organisation responsible for coordinating the administration, curriculum and policy of these institutions.
+Although Catholic students from the school’s local area are given preference, non-Catholic students may be admitted if there is space.

-Non-Catholic private schools may be categorised as "independent schools", and include schools of other religions and schools that follow a particular educational philosophy, such as Montessori or vocational schools.
+Non-Catholic private schools are known as ‘independent schools’, and include organisations of other religions and particular educational philosophies, such as Montessori.

 International schools in Perth

-With just a handful of international schools available in Perth, parents who wish for their children to continue studying their home curriculum may be out of luck, as most of the city's international schools only offer the International Baccalaureate.
+With just a handful of international schools available in Perth, parents who wish for their children to continue studying their home curriculum may be out of luck, as all but one of the city's international schools teach the International Baccalaureate.
 Some language-specific schools are available in Perth, including a number of Japanese schools.

-Perth's international schools offer a high quality of education but this comes at a price; their fees are typically well above those of local schools.
+Perth's international schools offer high-quality education, but at considerable cost.
 In some cases, parents may be able to negotiate an education allowance as part of a relocation package.
-This kind of financial support can be very helpful, although parents should keep in mind that there may be additional expenses above and beyond school fees, such as uniforms and textbooks.
+This kind of financial support can be very helpful, although parents should keep in mind that there may be additional expenses above and beyond school fees, such as uniforms, field trips and textbooks.